DanyEle/SIAG_ML_Traffic/README.md

 get blocked until you click again or press any key.
 This is a default behaviour of the command prompt in Windows 10.

-Such behaviour can be disabled by right-clicking on the command prompt bar top bar, selecting "Defaults"/"Predefinite" or just for the current shell by selecting "Properties" and then unchecking the checkbox "QuickEdit Mode" / "Modalità modifica rapida", as shown in the following picture:
+Such behaviour can be disabled by right-clicking on the command prompt bar top bar, selecting "Defaults"/"Predefinite" or just for the current shell by selecting "Properties" and then unchecking the checkbox "QuickEdit Mode" / "ModalitÃ  modifica rapida", as shown in the following picture:

 ![Web Interface](./readme_imgs/modifica_rapida_cmd.PNG)